kovacsv/JSModeler/README.md

 <ul>
 	<li><a href="http://kovacsv.github.com/JSModeler/documentation/tutorial/tutorial.html">JSModeler tutorial</a> shows instructions and examples on how to use the framework.</li>
+	<li><a href="http://kovacsv.github.com/JSModeler/documentation/tutorial/minimal.html">JSModeler minimal</a> is a minimalist example on using the framework.</li>
 	<li>Example applications written with JSModeler:
 		<ul>
 			<li><a href="http://kovacsv.github.com/JSModeler/documentation/demo/demonstration.html">JSModeler generator demonstration</a> is a page which contains examples for generator functions.</li>